Tutorials

 Locked Out by Wordfence?
 (503 Error Fix – AWS Lightsail)

-“Your access to this site has been temporarily limited… (HTTP 503)”
+If you see: “Your access to this site has been temporarily limited… (HTTP 503)”

+You’ve been blocked by Wordfence.
 This usually happens after too many login attempts or password resets.

-Here’s how to fix it in under 1 minute.
+I will show you how to fix it in under 1 minute.

 Step 1 – SSH Into Your Server